C1nemaclub/JourneyApp/README.md

 In this website you can share photos and description about trips you have made as well as discovering others adventures

 ** Features
+* Login/Register screen featuring a 3D spline with the website's dashboard.
 * MongoDB for the database
 * Node.js and express for the backend
 * React for the frontend